Biohacker reveals the sleep schedule you need to 'live healthier, get leaner and feel younger'

 (Image credit: Getty Images)

-A biohacker who has shaved 30 years off his biological sleep age has shared his exact nighttime routine, plus tips and products that help him get 7 hours of quality sleep per night, which studies say is the sleep duration associated with living the longest.
+A biohacker has shaved 30 years off his biological sleep age by sticking to a strict nighttime routine of getting 6.5 hours of quality sleep a night.
+Which, according to studies, is the amount of sleep that's linked to living the longest.

 From sleepmaxxing to 'locking in' to the winter arc, it's becoming trendy to prioritize wellness routines and habits that improve our health and promise to prolong our lifespan.
 Asprey is a familiar face in this area of the internet.
 Here he shares how, at 51 years old, he gets the sleep quality of a 20-year-old (bearing in mind sleep quality tends to decrease with age.)

-Six and a half hours' sleep a night
+Sleeping six and a half hours a night

 For most of his life, Asprey slept for about four hours a night, devoting the rest of his time to family life and building a company alongside working full time.
 Eventually he felt burnt out and resolved to hack his sleep for better health and a prolonged life span.